-Fill out this short survey(update: closed).
+Fill out this short survey(closed).
 Your input will keep me focused and motivated over the next 30 episodes.

 - Know someone who might enjoy this?
-Send them your favorite episode!
+Send them your favorite post!
 I hope to reach a wider audience.

 - Want to collaborate?
 Let's chat.

-Next, I plan to create some mini-courses, incorporate more audio, and talk about handstands and MBAs.
+Next, I plan to create some mini-courses, incorporate more audio, and talk about handstands and MBA programs.
 Along the way, I'll try to keep reflecting your interests.

 The pandemic era has been disorienting.

 I'm trying to process the last 100+ days and figure out my lane.

 - Crises reveal fragile systems and institutions

 - Racism and discrimination cannot be tolerated